st3llabr1/essays/Latimer_Draft/README.md

 [^5]: L. Latimer, 1911 logbook, pages "November 17," "November 16," Norman Collection.
 [Again text proceeds from pages with later dates to those with earlier ones.]
 [^6]: The Record Book and Logbook of the Bridgeport Scientific Society, and its scrapbook of clippings from the Bridgeport Daily Standard, are in the collection of the Bridgeport Public Library.
 Maxim had been elected to membership 3 November 1879; Latimer on 13 March 1880.
 Latimer’s paper was delivered 18 May 1880.
 [^7]: Robert Friedel and Paul Israel, Edison’s Electric Light: Biography of an Invention, (New Brunswick, NJ: Rutgers University Press, 1987), 115-117, 243.
-[^8]: Greenfield Village Archives, box 38, folder 3.
-[^9]: William J. Hammer Collection, Archives Center of the Smithsonian Institution, National Museum of American History, Washington D.C.
+[^8]: William J. Hammer Collection, Archives Center of the Smithsonian Institution, National Museum of American History, Washington D.C.
 Register compiled by Robert S. Harding, 1986.
+[^9]: Greenfield Village Archives, box 38, folder 3.
 [^10]: L. Latimer, 1911 logbook, "November 16," "November 15," "November 14," "November 13," Norman Collection.
 [^11]: Ibid.
 [^12]: Mary Latimer, diary, Friday, 8 January 1882, Norman Collection.
 [^13]: Hiram Maxim, My Life (New York: McBride, Nast & Co, 1915), 157 et. seq.
 [^14]:  M. Latimer, diary, 4 March 1882, Norman Collection.
 [^15]: William J. Hammer Collection, Smithsonian Institution.
-[^16]: M. Latimer, diary, 8 March 1882, Norman Collection.
+[^16]: L. Latimer, Incandescent Electric Lighting (New York: D. Van Nostrand, 1890), 74.
 [^17]: or the U.S. Electric Lighting Co., see Harold C. Passer, The Electrical Manufacturers, 1875-1900 (New York: Arno Press, 1972).
 In an affidavit dated April 4, 1893, Latimer stated "I commenced to work at 120 Broadway [the address after the company moved from Bridgeport] as draughtsman but later on alternated with Joseph E. Lockwood in making carbons, and finally took this part of the work entirely and continued to make carbons until November 1881 when I left the employ of this company," [emphasis added], Norman Collection.
 It would seem that Latimer’s work in London was under the official auspices of a company other than U.S. Electric Lighting: He may have expected to return to U.S. Electric Lighting afterwards.
 [^18]: Dated drawings, bearing signature or initials of Lewis Latimer, establish the range 5 November 1884 through 20 February 1885, National Museum of American History, Department of Electricity and Modern Physics, group number 1983.0458; item numbers .49 and .27.
 [^19]: Matthew Josephson, Edison: A Biography (New York: McGraw-Hill, 1959).
 [^20]: This biographical sketch is in the Norman Collection.
 Affidavit copies in the Norman and Greenfield Village and Edison National Site collections show that Latimer testified about Charles Perkins in 1889, with respect to Perkin’s employment at U.S. Electric Lighting [Greenfield Village Archives, box 38, folder 3] and again in 1893 about Perkins, Muller and Goebel [Greenfield Village Archives: box 38, folder 5; Edison National Site # B-6835].
+[^21]:M. Latimer, diary, 8 March 1882, Norman Collection.
 [^21]: This biographical sketch is in the Norman Collection.
 Affidavit copies in the Norman and Greenfield Village and Edison National Site collections show that Latimer testified about Charles Perkins in 1889, with respect to Perkin’s employment at U.S. Electric Lighting [Greenfield Village Archives, box 38, folder 3] and again in 1893 about Perkins, Muller and Goebel [Greenfield Village Archives: box 38, folder 5; Edison National Site # B-6835].
 [^22]: William Edward Sawyer, Electric lighting by incandescence, and its application to interior illumination: A practical treatise (New York: D. Van Nostrand, 1881).
 [^23]: Passer, Electrical Manufacturers, 147.
 [^24]: The Columbia," Scientific American, 42 (22 May 1880), 326.
+[^25]:
-[^25]: L. Latimer, Incandescent Electric Lighting (New York: D. Van Nostrand, 1890), 33.
+[^26]: L. Latimer, Incandescent Electric Lighting (New York: D. Van Nostrand, 1890), 33.
-[^26]: Ibid., 74
 [^27]:  L. Latimer, 1911 logbook, "November 13," "November 12," Norman Collection.
 [^28]: The archives of the Edison National Historical Site have extensive files pertaining to the Edison Pioneers, including photographs; correspondence, biographical sketches of members; and printed yearbooks, which contain the constitution, bylaws, and membership lists.
 [^29]: Edwin T. Layton, Jr., The Revolt of the Engineers: Social Responsibility and the American Engineering Profession (Baltimore, MD: Johns Hopkins Press, 1986).